Spartanlasergun/Advanced_Level_Statistics/Exercise_1c/Readme.md

 ` n = 2 * pi * r`

 Where n is the population size.
-This way, the growth of the circle will be uniform with respect to its center.
+This way, the growth of the pie-chart will be uniform with respect to its center.